 Why use a liner?
 There is a tradition when framing visual art to provide separation of the artwork from the external environment.
 There are no special rules and many artists make a point of displaying their art in minimalistic frames or entirely frameless.
 I believe a well matching frame adds a lot to the piece of art and while being an important visual part of the whole art piece it requires some spacing from the picture.

 If there is the room I love wide bevelled liners that provide maximum separation at no expense to the size of the print.
 In situations where adding a wide liner to the piece will come at an expense of the print size, I offer narrower liner options.
 Those liners nevertheless create an amazing depth contrast between the planes of the frame and the print itself.

 Many framing shops offer chopped prewrapped liners they buy from wholesale framing manufacturers.
 It is much cheaper and doesn’t require as much effort.
 These liners exhibit a characteristic seam at the joint corner.

 That’s why I only offer hand-wrapped seamless liners.
-I build my own beveled liners from dry poplar stock.
-Those are carefully primed and built to accept the acrylic mounted print.
-Only then I hand-wrap them with a single piece of black canvas.
-The process is long and labor-intensive but it yields the most uniform and premium look.
+I build my own bevelled liners from dry poplar stock.
+I then carefully prime them and built them to accept the acrylic mounted print.
+Only then do I hand-wrap them with a single piece of black canvas.
+The process is long and labour-intensive but it yields the most uniform and premium look.